Español

 Now imagine having to tell that story over and over again, to multiple people in multiple places.
 Your anguish would be magnified and extended, further traumatizing both you and the people who love you.

-The Children’s Advocacy Center brings together under one roof all the resources a sexually abused child might need, so they don’t have to keep reliving the abuse.
+The Children’s Advocacy Center brings together under one roof all the resources a child who has been sexually abused might need, so they do not have to keep reliving the abuse.

 Inspiring Hope.

-Law enforcement, Children’s Protective Service workers, medical personnel, and counselors come together here to interview, assess, and safeguard children who may have been sexually abused.
+Law enforcement, Children’s Protective Services, medical personnel, therapists, and advocates come together here to interview, assess, and determine next steps for children who may have been sexually abused.

 Our services include forensic interviews, therapy, and family advocacy.
 All services are provided in a safe, sensitive, child-centered environment.
-They are free of charge to all children and non-offending family members throughout Kent County.
+Services are provided at no cost to all children and non-offending family members throughout Kent County.

 Empowering Community.